 At least for English, scientific language is more easily recognisable in writing.
 This is due to a general familiarity (or lack of being formal) when using spoken English.
-However, both oral and written scientific language still follow the same basic characteristics (see first link in the post) that distinguishes it from other forms of language (like business English).
+However, both oral and written scientific language still follow the same basic characteristics (see first link in the post) that distinguish it from other forms of language (like business English).

 Stay tuned for my next post, which will be on the basic Grammar used by Scientific English.

 Interested in seeing our social media?
 Follow us on Instagram for travel photos!

 Interested in learning more about Scientific English?
 You can read a brief post on the History and Use of Scientific English here.
 More posts on Scientific English are available on the Scientific English page.